HyperAgents/hmas/CONTRIBUTING.md

 Rules to open an issue :
-   * be sure that the issue has not been opened/closed before
+   * be sure that the issue has not been opened/closed before ;
-   * Do not use an existing issue to talk about another issues that should be open
+   * do not use an existing issue to talk about another issues that should be open ;
-   * If the issue has been addressed and is closed, maybe it needs to be re-opened (how to do that ?)
+   * if the issue has been addressed and is closed, maybe it needs to be re-opened (how to do that ?) ;
-   * The issue title should be specific and should address only one single issue.
+   * the issue title should be specific and should address only one single issue?
+   * the title structure of issues is ... ?

 ## Code of conduct